 He has curated exhibitions of the works of Art & Project, John Baldessari, Marcel Broodthaers, Documenta 5, Conceptual Art, Marcel Duchamp, Donald Judd, Bruce Nauman, Oldenburg, Raymond Pettibon, Dieter Roth, and Edward Ruscha in addition to commissioning or curating exhibitions at Printed Matter of Angelblood, Larry Clark, Erin Cosgrove, Meg Cranston, General Idea, Jenny Holzer, Reverend Jen, Allan Kaprow, Yoko Ono, Ryan McGinness, Sonic Youth, Tom Sachs, David Tremlett, Richard Tuttle and the Guerrilla Girls.

 Platzker was also the host of WPS1.org's Recorded Matter on-line radio program.
 Archived programs can be found at www.artonair.org.
 His writings have been included in Claude Closky: Hello And Welcome, I Love John Giorno, Jonathan Monk: In Relief (My Collection of Sol LeWitt Books - Exact Size, Shape and Occasionally Colour), 2015, and elsewhere.From May 2013 through February 2018 David Platzker was Curator of Drawings and Prints at The Museum of Modern Art, New York, where he curated the exhibitions There Will Never Be Silence: Scoring John Cage’s 4'33" with Jon Hendricks; Sites of Reason: A Selection of Recent Acquisitions with Erica Papernik; Gilbert & George: The Early Years; and Adrian Piper: A Synthesis of Intuitions, 1965–2016 with Connie Butler and Christophe Cherix.
 He authored essays for the catalogues Yoko Ono: One Woman Show, 1960-1971, Louise Lawler : Receptions, Being Modern: Building the Collection of The Museum of Modern Art, and the critical theory volume Art and Theory of Post-1989 Central and Eastern Europe: A Critical Anthology (MoMA Primary Documents).
-His additional MoMA publications include the vinyl LPs There Will Never Be Silence and The Thoughts of Gilbert & George as well as the artist's books Yoko Ono: Grapefruit and The Conquest of Space: Atlas for the Use of Artists and the Military by Marcel Broodthaers.
+His additional MoMA publications include the vinyl LPs There Will Never Be Silence, The Thoughts of Gilbert & George, and Antonio Dias: The Space Between as well as the artists' books Yoko Ono: Grapefruit and The Conquest of Space: Atlas for the Use of Artists and the Military by Marcel Broodthaers.

 Copyright & Usage www.specificobject.com/copyright.cfm